 It appears that China’s ambition of emerging as an Asian superpower has hit a stumbling block.
 After Australia opted to export their coal to other Asian nations, another country has given a cold shoulder to China for trading activity anomalies.
 Lithuania’s government has prevented China-based Nuctech’s subsidiary from supplying baggage-scanning equipment for aviation usage.
-Lithuania has cited security concerns for the move, which has definitely not gone down well with China.
+The country has cited security concerns for the move, which has definitely not gone down well with China.

 As it is, after the pandemic breakout last year, the U.S. and several other countries have become skeptical about continuing trading activities with China.
 Reportedly, the U.S. government has been trying for some time to persuade the governments of several European nations to evade using the products of Nuctech.
 Several airports across Europe have been using screening systems made by Chinese companies.

-Last year, the Lithuanian government extended its support for people struggling for their freedom in Taiwan.
+Last year, the Lithuanian government extended its support to people struggling for their freedom in Taiwan.
 It also sent a transport minister to attend a virtual summit between China and as many as 17 European countries.
 It clearly reflects the Lithuanian government’s concerns over Chinese aggression.
 According to Lithuanian law, the government can thwart strategic companies from signing contracts if such contracts appear harmful to national security.

 The U.S. ambassador in Lithuania reacted positively to the development.
 Ambassador Robert Gilchrist said earlier: “I congratulate the Lithuanian government on taking the step, which seeks to secure Lithuania’s national security and its critical infrastructure.”
 Nuctech’s subsidiary based in the Netherlands reacted by saying the government’s intention was not clear since the scanning equipment was meant for production in Poland.